-- Screen for HIV using an HIV antigen/antibody test or an HIV antibody test; then
+- Screen for HIV using a combination HIV antigen/antibody test, then

 - If results between the first and second test do not agree, then the next test to perform is an HIV-1 RNA test (nucleic acid amplification test, NAAT).
 If the HIV-1 RNA is positive, then the test is considered positive.

-- HIV viral load testing—measures the quantity of HIV in the blood.
-Ordered to help decide when to start therapy and ordered at intervals to monitor the effectiveness of therapy.
+- HIV viral load testing—measures the amount of HIV in the blood; it is performed when a person is first diagnosed to help determine the status of the disease and is ordered at intervals to monitor the effectiveness of therapy.

-- HIV genotypic resistance testing—ordered to determine whether the particular strain(s) of HIV that the person has is resistant to available antiretroviral drug therapies.
-Ordered when someone is initially diagnosed to determine if the virus is resistant to the commonly prescribed antivirals.
-Also ordered when treatment is initiated, changed, and when there is evidence of treatment failure.
+- HIV genotypic resistance testing—ordered when someone is initially diagnosed to determine whether the particular strain(s) of HIV that the person has is resistant to certain antiretroviral drug therapies; also ordered when treatment is changed or when there is evidence of treatment failure.

-- Phenotypic resistance testing–sometimes ordered on those who are resistant to multiple antiretroviral drugs to help guide treatment.
-This test evaluates whether the person's strain(s) of HIV can be inhibited by various concentrations of antiretroviral drugs.
+- Phenotypic resistance testing–sometimes ordered for those who are resistant to multiple antiretroviral drugs to help guide treatment; this test evaluates whether the person's strain(s) of HIV can be inhibited by various concentrations of antiretroviral drugs.

 - Individuals who are planning to take the drug abacavir may be tested first for the gene allele, HLA-B*5701.
 If they are positive for it, they are at an increased risk of having a potentially severe hypersensitivity reaction and another drug should be considered.
 (Read more in the article on Pharmacogenetic Tests.)